Uka4me/GraphQl.EfCore.Translate/README_HotChocolate.md

 Now you can run a simple GraphQL query.
 We will get the first 30 students and in the linked data we will only take courses with "Calculus".

+>The fields "CalculatedField" and "CalculatedField2" are calculated fields from the example in the repository.
+"CalculatedField" is a constant, so it will not be present in the SQL query.

 ```graphql
 query {
   students(